sverrejb/sverre.me/content/projects/infoskjerm/index.md

 The application is written in Slint, which so far has been great to work with.
 It runs on a Raspberry Pi 3, stuck to the back of the screen.

 After a while, I added weather forecast and the newest XKCD strip.
-The individual components were pulled out into their own separate modules, and are updated by dedicated working threads.
+The individual components were pulled out into separate modules, and are updated by dedicated worker threads.

 {{ img(id="3.png", width=350) }}